 - Still using a Zipper foot, stitch the first two diamonds together, staying as close to the cord as possible with your seam.

 - Open out the sewn pair of diamonds, and repeat the above steps to apply a length of cording to the remaining raw edge of the Paisley diamond and stitch this corded side to a second Ikat diamond.
-Repeat this process, alternating diamonds as you go.
+Repeat the process, alternating diamonds as you go.

 - Remember to always measure and mark 1″ from the top and bottom of the diamond.